 Preparation

-Boarding schools can be very competitive and many schools fill their places several years in advance of entry.
+Boarding schools can be very competitive and many leading schools fill their places several years in advance of entry.
 Therefore, give yourself plenty of time to choose the right school.
 In addition to allowing time to visit schools, you should allow time for your child to be prepared for the entrance exams and for the transition to boarding school.
 Parents often underestimate how much time should be given to these steps, but at least one or two years in advance is the best time to begin the process.
-The most important thing to remember is to involve your child in the process from the very beginning, as this will allow them to become comfortable with the prospect of going away to a boarding school.
+The most important thing to remember is to involve your child in the process from the very beginning, as this will allow them to become comfortable with the prospect of going to a boarding school.

 Read More On: